How-To Find Your Lost Pet: A Step-by-Step Guide for Raising Local Awareness

 There’s a good chance your pet is being cared for by another family who couldn’t find you, the pet’s rightful owner.
 From what we’ve seen at PawBoost, this is among the most common scenarios.

 Many people avoid taking a found pet to a shelter because they fear the pet will be euthanized, or they make incorrect assumptions about the pet’s previous owners (e.g. their pet got lost so they must not care about it).

 Passively waiting for your pet to come home is NOT going to help you find these people!
 This means you can’t give up when it comes to raising local awareness.

-8 Helpful Tips for Finding Your Lost Dog
+Be sure to also read our post on 8 Helpful Tips for Finding Your Lost Dog.

-7 Effective Search Tips for Finding Your Lost Cat
+Be sure to also read our post on 7 Effective Search Tips for Finding Your Lost Cat.